sihorton/appjs-TiddlyWiki/README.md

 (tiddlywiki sees the protocol is not file:// and so defaults to readOnly = true).
 I have also added an isExternalJsSave property to the window object so that it is easy to check if you are running within appjs.

+Search for "AppJS" within the TiddlyWiki code to see what changes have been made.